The Stock -> Items section contains a list of all your stock items – both the parts and the finished products.

 - Available shows the quantity which is in stock and available.

-This quantity is displayed in red when it is below the minimum inventory level of the item.
-Then the item will also be shown in the Critical on-hand report and indicated on the Dashboard by the "Min. stock" indicator.
+This quantity is displayed in red when it is below the minimum available inventory level (the reorder point) of the item.
+Then the item will also be shown in the Critical on-hand report and indicated on the Dashboard by the "Items below reorder point" indicator.

 This number can also go negative (I.e. negative inventory) when demand for the item is greater than is available in stock and plenty is not expected to arrive.